Radon Testing in Johns Creek & North Metro

 What to Expect

-Examples of other conditions commonly observed during home inspections can be found in our inspection photo galleries.
+In addition, examples of other conditions commonly observed during home inspections can be found in our inspection photo galleries.

 Understanding Radon Test Results

-• At or below 2.0 pCi/L: Low level
+- At or below 2.0 pCi/L: Low level

-• Between 2.0 and 4.0 pCi/L: Elevated; mitigation may be considered
+- Between 2.0 and 4.0 pCi/L: Elevated; consider mitigation

 Ready to schedule?
 Book radon testing in Johns Creek with Inspect-More.